Anthony Gose: Cleveland Indians / Guardians

 In 2022, Gose made 22 appearances out of the Guardians' bullpen, registering a 3–0 record and 4.71 ERA with 28 strikeouts in 21 innings of work.
-On August 1, 2022, he was placed on the 60-day injured list with a strained left triceps.
-Gose underwent Tommy John surgery on September 14, ending his season and likely ending his 2023 season as well.
+On August 1, he was placed on the 60-day injured list with a strained left triceps.
+Gose underwent Tommy John surgery on September 14, ending his season and his 2023 season as well.
 Gose was designated for assignment by Cleveland on November 15.
-The Guardians declined to tender Gose a contract for the 2023 season by the non-tender deadline of November 18, 2022; Gose subsequently became a free agent.
-On December 1, the Guardians re-signed Gose to a two-year minor league contract while he recovers from surgery; the deal included an invitation to the Guardians' 2023 major league spring training camp.
+The Guardians declined to tender Gose a contract the non-tender deadline of November 18, 2022; Gose subsequently became a free agent.
+On December 1, the Guardians re-signed Gose to a two-year minor league contract while he recovered from surgery; the deal included an invitation to the Guardians' 2023 major league spring training camp.

 Gose returned to action in 2024 with Triple-A Columbus, compiling a 5–4 record and 3.29 ERA with 55 strikeouts and 10 saves over 35 appearances.
-On August 6, 2024, the Guardians selected Gose's contract, adding him to their active roster.
+On August 6, the Guardians selected Gose's contract, adding him to their active roster.
 He made one appearance for Cleveland, allowing two runs in 1 1/3 innings of work against the Arizona Diamondbacks.
 Gose was designated for assignment by Cleveland on August 9.
 After clearing waivers, Gose was outrighted back to Columbus on August 12.
 The Guardians selected Gose's contract back to the active roster on August 19.
 Gose was designated for assignment once again by the Guardians on August 21.
 After clearing waivers, he rejected an outright assignment to the minor leagues, electing free agency instead on August 23, however he re-signed with the Guardians on a new minor league contract the next day.
 Gose was selected to the active roster for a third time on August 27.
-He allowed one run in two innings of work against the Kansas City Royals, and was designated for assignment once more the next day.
+He allowed one run in two innings of work against the Kansas City Royals and was designated for assignment once more the next day.
 Gose cleared waivers and elected free agency again on August 30.
 The next day, he re-signed with Cleveland on a minor league contract.
 On September 8, Gose was selected back to the major league roster.
-He allowed two runs in one inning against the Los Angeles Dodgers, and was designated for assignment the following day.
+He allowed two runs in one inning against the Los Angeles Dodgers and was designated for assignment the following day.
 Gose cleared waivers and accepted an outright assignment to Columbus on September 11.
 He elected free agency on October 2.